 The latest data from the China Tourism Academy shows that the outbound tourism market amounted to about 81.3 million trips in the first half of 2019, up 14% year-on-year.
 With continued economic growth, easier access to visas, more direct routes and other tourism facilities, outbound tourism has penetrated the lower-tier markets.

-As a result, Chinese tourists are driving the development of mobile payment overseas and fuelling the growth of the mobile payment market for outbound tourism while taking the market to the next stage.
+As a result, Chinese tourists are driving the development of mobile payment overseas and fueling the growth of the mobile payment market for outbound tourism while taking the market to the next stage.

 Will the rest of the world follow APAC in the payments space?